arc118/CharacterInventory/README.md

 GeniePlugin to Scan your Worn items and Containers in Dragonrealms.

 ### V1.1 - Initial Release
--Updated Directory pathing to work with Genie 4 (using appdata directory) -Updated Scanning to be compatible with TT103 updates to "inventory slot full"
+- Updated Directory pathing to work with Genie 4 (using appdata directory)
+- Updated Scanning to be compatible with TT103 updates to "inventory slot full"

 ![Screenshot](/screenshot.jpg)